holochain-open-dev/holochain-playground/README.md

 </body>
 ```

-4. Optionally, set the conductor urls to the nodes you want to create the playground with:
+4. Optionally, set the conductor urls to the nodes you want to bind the playground to:

 ```html
 <body>